 BUT… the stretch seats, which are complimentary for some elite status members is much roomier and can be selected when booking free of charge.
 The pitch is the same or more than on AA first class.
 Note the width is the same so it’s more like Main Cabin Extra with more leg room.

-Why I’m going for it
+Why I may go for it

 I don’t really care about flying first class domestically unless it’s on a transcon flight of more than 5 hours.
 Otherwise…it’s nice, but I’m perfectly happy in economy.